 “We made a major sales push.
 Ad campaign, direct mail, outbound telemarketing, new brochures, the works.
 Results were … very disappointing.”

-The second wave?
-Sales-driven firms have also existed for centuries.
+have also existed for centuries.
 A skilled sales force used to be able to move whatever you gave them.
 Think Glengarry Glen Ross.
 Or Avon.
-A sales force with too much say in a company’s strategy, however, can lead to low margins, “opportunistic” deviations from a brand strategy, short-term wins and long-term disaster.
-Dinosaur enterprises, unaware of the approaching meteor….
+But a sales force with too much say in a company’s marketing strategy invariably leads to lower margins and “opportunistic” deviations from the brand strategy.
+“I just need an extra 5% to land the Biggo account… annnnnnd a small product modification…” Short-term wins, long-term disaster.
+These are dinosaur enterprises, unaware of the approaching meteor…

-Third Wave: the marketing-driven company has been the success story of the last 60 years.
-Peter Drucker taught us to go out to markets, find out what people want (and therefore need), then go back to the factory to nail it together, confident that a segment of the population will buy, and profitably, too.
+has been the success story of the last 80 years.
+Peter Drucker taught us to go out to markets, find out what people want (and therefore need), then go back to the factory to nail it together, confident that a genuine segment of the population will buy, and profitably, too.
 This was the ideal business model, until very very recently.

 Welcome to the Fourth Wave: the Age of Findability

-Buyers today feel empowered to gather information, source vendors worldwide, draw up selection sets, research to their heart’s content, then consummate a purchase … often without the vendor being involved or even aware.
+Your customer today feels empowered to gather information, source vendors worldwide, draw up selection sets, research to their heart’s content, then consummate a purchase … usually without you being involved or even aware.
 Is this just for big-ticket B2B considered purchases?
-Heck no. The corner pizza delivery guys are also subject to the rules of findability.
-Any brand’s 100% reliance on costly traditional outbound media = a slow death spiral.
+Awhellnaw.
+The imperatives of findability today apply to the $12 pizza delivery as much as to the $12,000,000 corporate HQ relocation.
+100% reliance on costly traditional outbound media to become visible to everyone = budget depletion = a slow death spiral.

 Consider the implications, first from a cost-of-customer-acquisition perspective.
 Sales-driven enterprises still rely on such dubious practices as cold calling, extensive sales forces, and communication budgets bloated by excessive waste circulation.
-(Any cold-calling success stories?
+(Any cold-calling success stories lately?
 Anyone?
 Anyone?
 Bueller?)

-But even this more-cost-effective model often involves heavy outbound communication costs, and considerable waste.
-Traditional advertising strategies to introduce a new national brand, for example (150 TRPs on network TV for 8 weeks, 50,000,000 high-value coupons in FSIs, sampling in the supermarket, skywriting, prayer, fasting, Jennifer Aniston tapdancing, choirs of angels, etc.) are becoming more expensive, less effective and more zapped every month.
+But even this more-cost-effective model often involves heavy outbound communication costs and immeasurable waste.
+A traditional advertising strategy to introduce a new national brand for example, (150 TRPs on network TV for 8 weeks, 50,000,000 high-value coupons in FSIs, sampling in the supermarket, skywriting, prayer, fasting, Jennifer Aniston tapdancing, choirs of angels, etc.) are becoming more expensive, less effective and more zapped every month.
 Consumers have many more media and entertainment options than ever, have learned to tune out Selling Messages, and just plain don’t want to be Sold anything.
 They do, however, still love to Buy.

-Consumer example: who sold you your last car?
+Consumer example: who sold you your pair of running shoes?
 Probably nobody.
-You did your own research on the web and perhaps made up your mind before any test drive.
+You did your own research on the web and perhaps made up your mind and never visited a shoe store.